 • Postural hypoxemia syndrome.

-The presence of the above symptoms requires careful diagnosis and medical attention.
-If various neurological disorders are observed, then this may indicate complications of the disorder due to its long course.
+The presence of the above symptoms requires careful diagnosis and medical care.
+If various neurological disorders are observed, this may indicate complications of the disorder due to its prolonged course.

 First signs

-Congenital communication between the right and left atria has no specific manifestations.
+The congenital communication between the right and left atria has no specific manifestations.
 The first signs in most cases go unnoticed.
-A problem is suspected in such cases:
+A problem is suspected in the following cases:

 • Severe headaches and dizziness.

-• Blue lips when coughing and during any other physical activity.
+• Blue lips during coughing and during any other physical activity.

 • Predisposition to inflammatory lesions of the respiratory system.